SharePoint/sp-dev-docs/docs/solution-guidance/sharepoint-metadata-site-navigation-and-publishing-site-features.md

 After you define and order device channels, you can apply different master pages to each channel.
 By default, all channels will use the master page of the default channel.

+> [!NOTE]
-**Note:**  CSOM does not include a public API for manipulating device channels and device channel panels.
+> CSOM does not include a public API for manipulating device channels and device channel panels.

 ### Display Templates